robashaw/geomConvert/README.md

 python gc.py -zmat test.zmat

 for files containing a Z-matrix.
-This assumes that the Z-matrix has values not variables for distances/angles/dihedrals.
+This no longer assumes that the Z-matrix has values not variables for distances/angles/dihedrals, and can read variables with no additional options.

-TO BE DONE:
-These will instead be assumed to be variables with the options

---rvar=True
---avar=True
---dvar=True

-respectively.
-This will only work if all such quantities are given as variables, however, and is currently not implemented.